arafatm/arafatm.github.io/_articles/agile/shape-up.md

 anything from the past.
 Everyone can still track pitches, bugs, requests, or things they want to do independently without a central backlog.

-Support can keep a list of requests or issues that come up more often than others.
-Product tracks ideas they hope to be able to shape in a future cycle.
+- Support can keep a list of requests or issues that come up more often than others.
+- Product tracks ideas they hope to be able to shape in a future cycle.
-Programmers maintain a list of bugs they’d like to fix when they have some time.
-There’s no one backlog or central list and none of these lists are direct inputs to the betting process.
+- Programmers maintain a list of bugs they’d like to fix when they have some time.

 Regular but infrequent one-on-ones between departments help to cross-pollinate ideas for what to do next.
-For example, Support can tell Product about top issues they are seeing, which Product can then track independently as potential projects to shape.
-Maybe Product picks off just one of those top issues to work on now.
-Then, in a future one-on-one, Support can lobby again for something that hasn’t yet gotten attention.

 This approach spreads out the responsibility for prioritizing and tracking what to do and makes it manageable.
-People from different departments can advocate for whatever they think is important and use whatever method works for them to track those things - or not.

-This way the conversation is always fresh.
-Anything brought back is brought back with a context, by a person, with a purpose.
-Everything is relevant, timely, and of the moment.

 ### xxx Important ideas come back[](#important-ideas-come-back)

 It’s easy to overvalue ideas.
 The truth is, ideas are cheap.
 They come up all the time and accumulate into big piles.

 Really important ideas will come back to you.

 When’s the last time you forgot a really great, inspiring idea?
 And if it’s not that interesting - maybe a bug that customers are running into from time to time - it’ll come back to your attention when a customer complains again or a new customer hits it.
 If you hear it once